tonyjhillman/cb-content-creation/src/writes/default.md

-%23Markdown Template - For Editing
+# Markdown Template - For Editing

+A demonstration!
+Again.....

 Use this template as appropriate, to get started with your new content.

 This is a regular paragraph, which starts describing a topic.
 It introduces a *numbered* list, as follows: